Connect with us

 on

-Earlier in the year, the UK saw an energy market crisis, with wholesale reaching record highs and demand surging worldwide.
+The UK recently had an energy market crisis, with wholesale reaching record highs and demand surging worldwide.
 Due to the global energy shortage, energy prices have skyrocketed for commercial and residential use.
 The Guardian says scores more energy suppliers are likely to close down for good or winter when demand exceeds their supply.

-Of course, if your energy supplier does go bust, don’t worry!
-You won’t lose power – Ofgem’s safety net provides you with a new supplier that will contact you directly in under two weeks.
+Of course, if your energy supplier goes bust, don’t worry!
+You won’t lose power – Ofgem’s safety net provides a new supplier that will contact you directly in under two weeks.
 However, it can still be a good idea to conserve energy just in case.
 So, in the wake of the UK energy market crisis, here are five ways you can rely less on electricity and gas in the workplace.

 Five Ways To Reduce Energy Use At Work